Osaka Monorail

-The is a straddle-beam, Alweg-type monorail system in northern Osaka Prefecture, Japan, operated by At 28 km long, it is the longest monorail system in Japan.
+The Osaka Monorail (大阪モノレール, Ōsaka Monorēru) is a straddle-beam, Alweg-type monorail system in northern Osaka Prefecture, Japan, operated by the third-sector At 28 km long, it is the longest monorail system in Japan.
 Its mainline forms an arc through the northern and eastern suburbs of Osaka, and is the only rail transit link to Itami Airport.
 It also links the three campuses of Osaka University.

-IC cards can be used on the Osaka Monorail, including Suica, Pasmo, PiTaPa and ICOCA.
+IC cards can be used on the Osaka Monorail, including ICOCA and PiTaPa.